spencerthayer/AnonBoard/README.md

 ##How to install on Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/spencerthayer/AnonBoard)

-With Heroku anyone can use their own AnonBoard for free in just a few minutes!
+With Heroku anyone can build their own AnonBoard for free in just a few minutes!
+- [Create a free account with Heroku](https://signup.heroku.com/php) if you haven't done so already.
 - Just click the `Deploy to Heroku` button.
 - Fill out the Heroku form and click build.
 - Open your new app and follow the instructions.